falconindy/ponymix/README.md

 ###Usage

-* pulsemix [options] [command]..  and if no options are given it will control the default sink/output
+* pulsemix [options] [command]..
+* and if no options are given it will control the default sink/output

 * Options:
-    * -h, --help,          display this help and exit
+    * -h, --help,
-    * -s, --stream [index] control a stream instead of the sink itself
+    * -s, --stream [index]
-    * -o, --source         control the default set source/input device
+    * -o, --source

 * Commands:
-    * list               list available sinks/output devices
+    * list
-    * list-sources       list available sources/input devices
+    * list-sources
-    * list-streams       list available streams/applications
+    * list-streams
-    * get-volume         get volume
+    * get-volume
-    * set-volume VALUE   set volume
+    * set-volume VALUE
-    * get-balance        get balance for sink
+    * get-balance
+    * set-balance VALUE
-    * set-balance VALUE  set balance for sink, pass double -- before the negative number ex( -- -0.5) range is between -1.0 to 1.0 and 0 being centered
+       * to set balance for sink, pass double -- before the negative number ex( -- -0.5) range is between -1.0 to 1.0 and 0 being centered
-    * increase VALUE     increase volume
+    * increase VALUE
-    * decrease VALUE     decrease volume
+    * decrease VALUE
-    * mute               mute active sink or stream
+    * mute
-    * unmute             unmute active sink or stream
+    * unmute
-    * toggle             toggle mute
+    * toggle

 ###Feature completeness